Elizabeth Enslin is the author of While the Gods Were Sleeping: A Journey Through Love and Rebellion in Nepal (Seal Press, 2014).

 Her creative nonfiction and poetry appear in The Gettysburg Review, Crab Orchard Review, The High Desert Journal, The Raven Chronicles, Opium Magazine and In Posse Review.
 Recognition for her work includes an Individual Artist Fellowship Award from the Oregon Arts Commission, an Honorable Mention for the Pushcart Prize, a Notable for Best American Essays and a Bread Loaf-Rona Jaffe Foundation Scholarship in Nonfiction to the Bread Loaf Writers’ Conference.

-Elizabeth serves on the governing boards of Fishtrap and Slow Food Wallowas and assists Prescott College as an occasional graduate mentor and thesis reader.
-She currently lives in a strawbale house in the canyon country of northeastern Oregon, where she raises garlic and other vegetables plus pigs, geese, chickens, and yaks.
+Elizabeth serves on the governing board of Fishtrap and currently lives in a strawbale house in the canyon country of northeastern Oregon, where she raises garlic and other vegetables plus pigs, geese, chickens, and yaks.